matthewjf/matthewjf.github.io/_posts/2018-11-05-building-a-keyboard.markdown

 **Non-QWERTY Layout**: QWERTY was originally designed for typewriters.
 Typewriters require much more finger force, so switching hands between keys was an advantage.
 Modern keyboards don't have the same constraints.
 I wanted a layout that minimizes overall effort.
 It turns out this is very specific to the tasks I do but I'll revisit that later.

-**Thumb Usage Rate**: Thumbs have the greatest lateral movement of all the fingers on the hand and share 2 keys: `cmd|alt`+`space`.
+**Thumb Usage Rate**: Thumbs have the greatest lateral movement of all the fingers on the hand and share 2 keys: <kbd>cmd</kbd>+<kbd>space</kbd>.
 Meanwhile, one index finger is responsible for 8 keys.
 I wanted a keyboard that utilized my thumbs much more.

 **Ergonomics**: Keys on a keyboard are horizontally aligned.
 When bringing your hands together, they naturally bend inward at an angle.
 The horizontal alignment of keys doesn't match the angle of your hands, which can create strain.